brotatotes/bht-automation/bht gen 3/Hebrews/Chapter 9/Hebrews 9 26 bht.md

 # Hebrews 9:26 Commentary Help Text

 ## BHT:
-The oblation of Himself made by Christ was a once-for-all offering, bringing His blood to the heavenly Holy of Holies.
-If sacrifices had greater efficacy in their repetition, Christ would have been sent immediately after the foundation of the world.
-His sacrifice not only atoned for sins, but also abolished sin itself.
-The one sacrifice of Christ holds absolute and final value, dealing with sin as a principle, while the Levitical sacrifices were for individual transgressions.
-Through His appearance, He put away sin completely, removing its stain, guilt, and punishment.
+The sacrifice of Christ was an offering made once for all before God, with enduring significance.
+If it required repetition, Christ would have been sent immediately after the foundation of the world.
+His sacrifice was meant to be remembered forever, putting away sin and dealing with sin as a principle.
+The one sacrifice of Christ is of absolute and final value, atoning for all sins committed since the foundation of the world.

 ## Choicest Commentary Quotes:
 ### Jamieson-Fausset-Brown:
-1. "His oblation of Himself before God was once for all (that is, the bringing in of His blood into the heavenly Holy of Holies), and therefore the preliminary suffering was once for all."
+1. "His oblation of Himself before God was once for all, and therefore the preliminary suffering was once for all."
 2. "If there had been greater efficacy in the repetition of the oblation, Christ necessarily would not have been so long promised, but would have been sent immediately after the foundation of the world to suffer, and offer Himself at successive periods."
-3. "He hath not only atoned for all actual sins, but destroyed sin itself."
+3. "The offering of Christ was a thing once done that it might be thought of for ever."

 ### Albert Barnes:
 1. "But now once - Once for all; once in the sense that it is not to be repeated again."
-2. "Hath he appeared - He has been manifested in human form."
+2. "In the end of the world - In the last dispensation or economy; that under which the affairs of the world will be wound up."
 3. "To put away sin - To remove the stain of sin from the soul."

 ### Marvin Vincent: